compulim/til/README.md

 ## A bit hands-on Azure Container Apps Job

 - Azure Container Apps Job did not emit log properly to log workspace
-- Once a job trigger is configured, it is not possible to reconfigure it
+- Once a job trigger is configured, it is not possible to reconfigure it with another trigger
 - Takes about 15 seconds to boot and run
 - One job resource = one job + one trigger + multiple container (init + job)